Pacer (British Rail): Class 143 and Class 144

 It was followed by the similar Class 144, comprising a Walter Alexander body on BREL underframe, which was introduced in 1987.
-The most substantial design change was the replacement of the Leyland-built engine with a more powerful Cummins LTA10-R counterpart, as well as the original mechanical transmission being substituted for a Voith hydraulic unit.
+The most substantial design change was the replacement of the Leyland-built engine with a more powerful Cummins LTA10-R counterpart, as well as the original mechanical transmission being replaced by a Voith hydraulic unit.
 A Class 144 unit was formed of either a two-car set with 122 seats or a three-car set with a total capacity of 195 passengers and 690 bhp, though still limited to 75 mi/h.
 The units were used in the North East, passing to Northern Spirit at privatisation, then to Arriva Trains Northern, Northern Rail, Arriva Rail North and Northern Trains.